castlemaninc/day3-gulp-sass/README.md

 ```

 The following snippet is a watch task, which watches for all changes to .scss files in the scss folder.
+On changes it will execute the above gulp task named 'sass'.

 ```
 gulp.task('watch', function(){